nikolaus-lemberski/hello/readme.md

 KUBECONFIG_SA_GITHUB is the config file for a serviceaccount in Kubernetes.
 Find instructions and a script to create the kubeconfig file in '.kubernetes/serviceaccount_config.sh'.

+## Adapt the scripts

+Change the image name in .github/workflows files to your Dockerhub name.
+Change the kubectl config to the name of your Kubernetes serviceaccount context.

 ## Deploy to Kubernetes

 Create a new Release and name it 'v1.0.0'.
 The Kubernetes action "Build, push and deploy" should now start.
 Check the logs.
 After the job has finished you should have 2 pods and 1 service.
 Check with `kubectl get pods` and get service address with `kubectl get svc`.